 As for the FX work, I’m usually not a big fan of VFX.
 But the CGI in this film is absolutely exceptional.
 It’s too clean to be practical but that’s about the only way I could tell it was CG.
 All of the monster effects are beautifully rendered and sufficiently horrifying.

 Hearing persons in our society often take for granted our use of verbal communication.
 A Quiet Place reminds its audience of just how much we rely on our ability to express ourselves by way of spoken word.
 The film also drives home a strong point about the significance of family.

 A Quiet Place is now available on Blu-Ray, DVD, and DigitalHD.
-The Blu-Ray release includes a behind-the-scenes featurette, an informative piece on the film’s sound editing, and a featurette on the VFC work.
-If you missed this on during its theatrical bow, it is an absolute must see.
+The Blu-Ray release includes a behind-the-scenes featurette, an informative and fascinating piece on the film’s sound editing, and a featurette on the VFX work.
+If you missed this one during its theatrical bow, it is an absolute must see.

 For a another take on A Quiet Place, you can read Wicked Horror contributing editor Joey Keogh’s rave review right here.

 Writer(s): Bryan Woods, Scott Beck, and John Krasinski